marcobrianovich/cepheus/OE/README.md

 ## What's Orbital Elements?

 Orbital Elements is a science fiction role-playing game, set within the solar system in the year 2288.
-The game is built in Cepheus Engine, an open-source derivative of the classic Traveller, which is truly the grandfather of all science fiction RPGs.
+The game runs on the Cepheus Engine, an open-source derivative of Traveller, the grandfather of science fiction RPGs.

 ## The setting in a nutshell

+### Climate Apocolypse

+Earth's climate as been ravaged.
+The biosphere is hanging on by a thread, most wildlife now extinct.
+More than 50% of Earth's remaining landmass is now desert.
+More than 90% of the remaining population now live in huge archologies - giant cities contained within a single stucture.
+These archologies are environmentally sealed to ensure that no excess heat leaks into the atmosphere.

+In the last hundred years there have been several projects started that look to reduce global temperatures.
+These either failed or generally made the situation worse.
+A long term initiative is projected to work but will take about 150-years to reduce global temperatures by a degree centigrade.

 ### Humanity becomes the space race